 Some filters and pumps are conveniently sold as a single unit, eliminating the need to determine compatibility.

-Using the filter’s drain port, sand and D.E. filters must be periodically backwashed to clear out the debris they’ve collected from the pool.
-By attaching a hose to these drain ports, the user can direct the waste to an appropriate drainage area when backwashing the filter.
+Using the filter’s drain port, sand and DE filters must be periodically backwashed to clear out the debris they’ve collected from the swimming pool.
+By attaching a hose to these drain ports, you can direct the waste to an appropriate drainage area when backwashing the filter.

 Some filters have removable skimmer baskets that help collect and remove large debris such as leaves and twigs.